drozd324/GPU_Delaunay_Triangulation/thesis.typ

 === Point insertion

 	The point insertion step is very well suited for parallelization.
-Parallel point insertion can be performed with minimal interfernce with their
+Parallel point insertion can be performed with minimal interference with their
 	neighbours.
-This procedure is performed independantly for each triangle with a point to insert.
+This procedure is performed independently for each triangle with a point to insert.
 The only complication arises in the updating of neighbouring triangles information about their newly updated neighbours and opposite points.
 This must be done after all new triangles have been constructed and saved to memory.
-Only then you can exploit the data structure and traverse the neighbouring triangle to a update the correct triangles appropirate edge.
+Only then you can exploit the data structure and traverse the neighbouring triangle to a update the correct triangles appropriate edge.

 	#subpar.grid(
 		figure(image("images/s_insert1.png"), caption: [